thesushilsharma/Loop/README.md

 # Loop
-Bring Your Own Laptop - Building blocks for Students
+Bring Your Own Laptop - Building Blocks for Students

 ## Features
 - User Account and Profile